netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 #  Sample Usage

-   Access to some networks (e.g., Enterprise networks) requires to recognize the users'identities no matter how, where, and when they connect to the network resources.
+   Access to some networks (e.g., Enterprise networks) requires to recognize the users’ identities no matter how, where, and when they connect to the network resources.
 Then, the network maps the (connecting) users to their access authorization rights.
 Such rights are defined following local policies.
 As discussed in {{intro}},